Oadby: Modern times

 Expansion of Oadby took place rapidly in the 20th century and was still continuing in 2017.
-Many residential developments have been constructed meaning the population in 2011 reached 23,849.
+Many residential developments have been constructed, and the population in 2011 reached 23,849.

+In the early 20th century, the Travellers Rest (located near to the London Road Glen Road junction) was torn down in 1939 and replaced by The Oadby Owl on a neighbouring site.
+Both inns were run by Walter Cufflin (a descendant of James Hawker).